 The noteworthy quality of this evergreen is the bright yellow, golden string-like branches which drape and spread to form a dense mounding shrub.
 Easily shaped to keep small or pruned yearly to maintain it's shape, it is a local favorite for an instant splash of color.

-If you are looking for tough but attractive fast growing evergreen groundcover plant, these are them.
+If you are looking for tough but attractive evergreen groundcover plant, these are them.
 These sometimes ground hugging, spreading varieties are perfect for use to cover embankments, slopes, hillsides or as a border in landscape beds and islands.
 Assorted varieties bring a multitude of options of color, height, texture and spread.

 These popular evergreens are often used as a sculptural accent plant throughout the yard.